num3ric/Cinder-OculusRift/README.md

 mRift.attachToWindow( app::getWindow() )
 ```

 The OculusRift class has two cameras: a convenience host camera controlling the overall head position & orientation, and an active eye camera which is updated by the SDK according to the tracked position & orientation.
-Their transformations are composed and can be queried via the `hmd::OculusRift` interfacte.
+Their transformations are composed and can be queried via the `hmd::OculusRift` interface.

 In the draw() loop, iterate over each eye (enabling it) and draw your scene as follows: